gscamelo/TP-Link-Archer-AX10-V1/README.md

 <img src="https://raw.githubusercontent.com/gscamelo/TP-Link-Archer-AX10-V1/main/img/05.jpg" width=50% height=50%>

 After a successful connection, the next step was to detect the communication baud-rate, playing around with the baud-rates I found that the correct one was: 115200 using minicom.

+Before connecting find out a port number of your ttl-usb converter, usually it is /dev/ttyUSB0.
+Start minicom and set up port connection. minicom -s

+Select Serial port setup.
+Then press A, input /dev/ttyUSB0.
+Press E set 115200 bps 8N1.
+After all save it Save setup as dfl.

+Leave minicom running, do not pay attention to offline at status line.
+Despite this input stream will appear on terminal window.
+Ok, now it’s turn for the router in a nutshell the router should be connecter to PC.

 Useful information was printed to UART Interface when the board is booting, but the most important was the Chip ID: ARM Cortex A7